ubiquiti/dropbear-android/README.md

 3) Run the build script:
 ```
-./build-dropbear-android.sh
+./build.sh
 ```

-Generated binaries will be outputted to ``{android dropbear repo directory}/target/arm``
+Generated binary will be outputted to ``{android dropbear repo directory}/target/arm/dropbearmulti``

 Customizations